sololeveler007/auto_redact_ai/README.md

 2. open the main folder
 3. open the command prompt and run the command "pip install -r requirements.txt" to install all required packages
 4. After installing the required packages run the command "python server.py" to start the web app
+5. In your browser go to localhost "http://127.0.0.1:8000/"
-5. Next, Upload your files(images, pdf) for redaction
+6. Next, Upload your files(images, pdf) for redaction and download it after processing